|By Joost Witte

 libro d’intabolatura di liuto Introduction

-par Claude Chauvel 1988 page 28: "A precision unkown to astrologers
+par Claude Chauvel 1988 page 28: "A precision unknown to astrologers

 before the introduction of the telescope in 1664".

-Year 1664 does not exactly contribute to trust in the precision of this exercise.
+Year 1664 does not exactly contribute to confidence in the precision of this exercise.

 |In 1988 Claude Chauvel